Watch Kevin Durant Gets A Technical Foul For Throwing The Ball Into The Stands During The Pacers-Nets Game

 Kevin Durant threw the basketball into the stands during the game between the Indiana Pacers and Brooklyn Nets.

-The Indiana Pacers are in Brooklyn playing the Nets on Friday night at Barclays Center.
+The Indiana Pacers lost to the Brooklyn Nets 105-98 on Friday night at Barclays Center.

 During the game, Kevin Durant threw the ball into the stands.